 Orioles rally to defeat Rays in series opener

 Anthony Santander and Pedro Severino hit back-to-back homers, and Hanser Alberto added one for the second straight game as the host Baltimore Orioles scored a come-from-behind 6-3 victory over the Tampa Bay Rays in the opener of a three-game series Friday night.
-Santander hit a game-tying two-run homer in the middle of the contest.
+Santander hit a game-tying two-run homer in the middle of the contest to tie the game for the first time.
 The game started late thanks to a 58-minute rain delay.

-Tampa Bay scored the game's first two runs, one in the first off former Ray Alex Cobb and another in the third off the same pitcher.
+Tampa Bay scored the game's first two runs, one in the first off and another in the third off former Ray Alex Cobb.
 The Rays made it 1-0 on Yoshi Tsutsugo's two-out double in the first and increased the lead to 2-0 on a Hunter Renfroe double in the third.
 Baltimore then began to rally, taking the lead with a three-run fourth.
 Santander tied the game on a two-run homer, and Severino gave the Orioles a 3-2 lead by following with a homer to deep center.

 Santander's shot to center just nicked the top of the glove of the Rays' Kevin Kiermaier and slipped over the fence.
 The Rays tied it on a Brandon Lowe homer in the fifth before Santander snapped the deadlock with an RBI single in the bottom half for a 4-3 lead.
 Baltimore then made it 5-3 after loading the bases in the seventh against Ryan Thompson, and Rio Ruiz hit a soft grounder to Ji-Man Choi, charging from first.
 Choi threw home but it was high for an error -- and Renato Nunez scored.